Frequently asked questions about gorilla trekking

 Number are variable and imprecise but estimates in 2013 range from 750-850.
 Not all are in habituated groups accessible to tourists.

 You must purchase gorilla viewing permits in advance.
-Current cost of gorilla viewing permits in Rwanda is $750 and in Uganda is $500 per person for a one hour visit in a group of eight visitors.
+Current cost of gorilla viewing permits in Rwanda is $1500 and in Uganda is $650 per person for a one hour visit in a group of eight visitors.
 This does not include the transportation from the registration and orientation site to the hiking departure point or trailhead.
 This point may be up to 25 miles away.
-JOURNEYS takes care of this.
-You will also want to tip your park guide and trackers about $5 each.
+Journeys takes care of this.
+You will also want to tip your park guide about $15 and trackers about $5 each.

 We recommend you also hire a porter at an additional cost of $15 per trek, as they will help carry your daypack, assist you trekking when necessary, and it provides additional income to the local community.